 EverBank made a commitment to always be in the top 5 percent of competitive accounts, so their rates should be attractive no matter when you shop.
 There is a $1,500 minimum to open an account, but there are no account fees.
 Interest is compounded daily and deposits are FDIC-insured.

-**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.60 percent for the first six months, a first year APY currently at 1.11 percent for account balances up to $150,000 and an ongoing APY of 0.62 percent APY.
-(Rate as of April 27, 2016.)
+**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.11% for the first year APY for account balances up to $150,000 and an ongoing APY of 0.61%.
+(Rate as of September 25, 2016.)